 Hours: Monday through Friday, 7 a.m. to 4:30 p.m.

 Telephone: 402-294-6580, DSN 271-6580

-About us: The Clinical Laboratory provides hematology, clinical chemistry, special chemistry, limited immunology, urinalysis, and microbiology.
+About us: The Clinical Laboratory provides hematology, clinical chemistry, immunology, urinalysis, and microbiology testing.
 Tests not accomplished in-house are referred out to other military and civilian facilities for testing.
-Test requests for patients are entered electronically by the provider.
+Test requests for patients are entered electronically by the provider, or by the laboratory staff based on written orders signed by a provider.
 Patients are instructed to report to the laboratory for specimen collection or to set an appointment for collection of those samples requiring patient preparation.
-The laboratory does not provide results directly to patients, please contact the ordering provider for results.
-The clinical laboratory supports the fight against cancer as a C.W.
+The laboratory does not provide results directly to patients over the phone; please contact the ordering provider for results.
+The clinical laboratory also supports the fight against cancer as a C.W.
 Bill Young/Department of Defense National Marrow Donor Registration Site.

 Location: Ehrling Bergquist Clinic, Ground Floor

 Step 1: Members will initiate the Medical Clearance Review by logging onto the My Individual Medical Readiness site at: https://imr.afms.mil/imr/MyIMR.aspx.
 Air Force Members will request a Medical Clearance Review for the following actions: